simoninireland/epydemic/doc/cookbook/build-network-in-experiment.rst

 an experiment is created, it has no parameters on which to work. before the experiment is run, its parameters are set by calling the ``set`` method.
-If this is the first time parameters have been set, the ``configure`` method gets called to configure the experiment with the given paraneters.
+If this is the first time parameters have been set, the ``configure`` method gets called to configure the experiment with the given parameters.
 If this *isn't* the first time parameters have been set, the ``deconfigure`` method gets called first to tear-down the current configuration, followed by a call to ``configure``.

 The correct place to create the network is in the :class:`Dynamics` class that runs the experiment.